Home > News & Views > News from Jim Clark Photo - July 22, 2018

 In January 2018, I taught a half day nature photography seminar and half-day photo-shoot for the Friends of Blackwater National Wildlife Refuge located along Maryland's Eastern Shore.
 We had a sold out event and I was able to spend a couple days on my own photographing at that beautiful national wildlife refuge.

 For 2018, I am scheduled for two spring workshops and two autumn workshops for the Chincoteague Bay Field Station, which will also be my eighth year serving as nature photography instructor for the station.
 I will also be one of the instructors for the field station's Delmarva Nature & Wildlife Photograhpy Summit, which will be held November 5-19 (see update above).

-You'll soon discover that a nature photography workshop with Jim Clark is really a "working" workshop.To learn more, visit the Chincoteague Bay Field Station
+You'll soon discover that a nature photography workshop with Jim Clark is really a "working" workshop.To learn more about the workshops and the annual Delmarva Nature & Wildlife Photography Summit, visit the Chincoteague Bay Field Station

 .
 My workshops at the station are through the international Road Scholar Program